OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap_v2.md

   default: []

-  <p>The OpenVdbGeometry object(s) from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'<\p>
+  <p>The OpenVdbGeometry object(s) from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'</p>

   <h3>show_warnings</h3>